 As a farmer, you’re in the business of putting food on the table.
 Agriculture is one of the world’s oldest professions.
 Today it accounts for over 5% of U.S. Gross Domestic Product, and 1 in 10 American workers are in agriculture, food, and related industries.

-Looking for a free, downloadable agriculture sample business plan PDF to help you create a business plan of your own?
-Look no further.
+But starting a new agriculture business requires intensive planning and upfront preparation.
+If you’re looking for a free, downloadable agriculture sample business plan PDF to help you create a business plan of your own, look no further.

 Keep in mind that you don’t need to find a sample business plan that exactly matches your farm.
 Whether you’re launching a larger agricultural business outside a bustling city or a smaller organic operation, the details will be different, but the foundation of the plan will be the same.